Officer injured, man dead after screwdriver attack, police shooting

 “As they attempted to have more verbal contact with him, he pulled out a screwdriver and violently attacked one of our officers,” Prosser said.
 “At that time, three citizens as well as her partner officer fired multiple rounds, striking the subject.”

 The man died at the scene.
-The officer was taken to University Medical Center for treatment.
-She is expected to survive, Prosser said.
+The officer was taken to University Medical Center, where she was treated and released, Prosser said.

-It was unclear Wednesday afternoon if the three citizens who opened fire could face any criminal charges.
+It was unclear Wednesday afternoon if the three citizens who opened fire could face criminal charges.

 “When I came out, I did see police officers giving CPR to the victim,” Woods told reporters near the scene.